Tiefseetauchner/TiefDownConverter/docs/cli_markdown/Chapter 3 - Usage Details/Chapter 39 - project-injections.md

 Usage: tiefdownconverter project injections [OPTIONS] <COMMAND>

 Commands:
-  create     Creates a new injection. remove     Removes an injection. add-files  Adds files to an injection. help       Print this message or the help of the given subcommand(s)
+  add        Creates a new injection. remove     Removes an injection. add-files  Adds files to an injection. list       List the injections in the project. help       Print this message or the help of the given subcommand(s)

 Options: